hassantayyab/readfocus/README.md

-# ReadFocus - AI Content Summarization Chrome Extension
+# Kuiqlee - AI Content Summarization Chrome Extension

 An AI-powered Chrome extension that **instantly transforms any webpage into intelligent, digestible summaries** to help students, professionals, and researchers quickly understand and retain key information from the web.